LAST UPDATED: 19 July 2021

-These lambs are one in a million ... or, more accurately, six very fortunate little lambs who were saved from becoming some of the estimated fifteen million lambs who die every year in Australia, often from exposure.
+These lambs are one in a million ... or, more accurately, six very fortunate little lambs who were saved from becoming some of the estimated ten to fifteen million lambs who die every year in Australia, often from exposure.
 Thanks to the kindness of strangers, it's all sunshine, rainbows and wagging tails from here on in for this lucky few.

 When it comes to looking after some of the most vulnerable little fellas on this planet, we reckon the team at Edgar's Mission Farm Sanctuary — aka heaven on earth for lambs — have got it right: